-State, local, and federal taxes are also added to transportation fuels to determine final end-use prices(Tables 6 and 7).
+We also add state, local, and federal taxes to transportation fuels to determine final end-use prices (Table 6 and Table 7).
 Tax trend analysis indicates that state taxes increase at the rate of inflation; therefore, state taxes are held constant in real terms throughout the projection period.
 This assumption extends to local taxes, which we assume to average 1% of motor gasoline prices.
-We assume federal taxes remain at current levels, in line with the overall AEO2022 assumption of current laws and regulations.
+We assume federal taxes remain at current levels, in line with the overall AEO2023 assumption of current laws and regulations.
 Federal taxes are not held constant in real terms but are deflated as follows: